compsocialscience/summer-institute/2024/amsterdam/pre_arrival.md

 Before SICSS you should install a modern, stable-release version of [R](https://www.r-project.org/) and [RStudio](https://posit.co/download/rstudio-desktop/) as well as [Python](https://www.python.org/).
 You should be familiar with [Jupyter Notebooks](https://jupyter.org/), but you may also use other IDEs such as [Rstudio](https://posit.co/download/rstudio-desktop/), [VS Code](https://code.visualstudio.com/) or [Spyder](https://www.spyder-ide.org/).

-Please make sure you have sufficient knowledge of both R and Python before the Summer Institute;
+Please make sure you have sufficient knowledge of both R and Python before the Summer Institute; there are two bootcamps to provide sufficient skills in both languages.

 ## SICCS R Boot Camp